lambda-client/lambda/docs/TROUBLESHOOTING.md

 ###### Minecraft not loading at all
 What `.jar` are you using in your `mods` folder?
 Make sure to use the one that ends with `-full` (`KAMI-MCVER-KAMIVER-full.jar`)

+###### Just doesn't work when using runClient
+Don't use that, try building and running forge normally
 ## Crashes in-game

 **Please make sure you're on the latest version of forge before proceeding!**

+## When using Intellij / Eclipse
+Crashes in game but it worked fine / errors link to files you haven't changed

+Delete your .gradle or gradle cache or whatever it's called on windows